 One common issue in musical graphic design is that designers immediately reach for the same clichés.
 The most common of these is the treble clef, pictured here:

 It’s difficult to create a striking and original design starting with the treble clef because it’s so overused.
 These symbols are also commonly overused, though not to the same extent.
-(The pairs of 8th or 16th notes often also pear off the staff; the staff is the five-parallel-horizontal-lines symbol you’ll see below)
+(The pairs of 8th or 16th notes often also appear without the staff; the staff is the five-parallel-horizontal-lines symbol you’ll see below)

-Other common clichés include something with a musical staff or piano keys.
+Other common clichés include something with a musical staff (sometimes with the wrong number of lines; there should be five) or piano keys.

 You shouldn’t feel like you need to avoid these symbols, but as with all clichés, it can take a little extra work to make them compelling.
 For instance, consider this beautiful design by Catherine Headen for composer Oliver Caplan, that combines his initials with common musical notation:

 If you’re going to use notes in your design, it’s helpful to know a little note anatomy to avoid common errors.